HectorCastelli/website/src/content/resume-experience/2023-tw-senior-dev-infra.md

 ---
 - Assigned to a Platform enablement project for a large retailer
   - Responsible for leading internal platform team
-  - Reduced monthly cloud-costs by 35 thousand in three weeks
+  - Reduced monthly cloud-costs by €35.000 in three weeks
-  - Implemented load-testing tools, improving confidence in existing services and driving adoption
+  - Enabled application that handles 2.000 request-per-second to be safely deployed by creating load-testing tools integrated with kubernetes, Couchbase, and NewRelic.
   - Migrated Couchbase and Kafka into a Kubernetes cluster